Phase 2: Ideate & Iterate

 What We Learned from Phase 2

-Living and Working Downtown
+Living & Working

 Getting Around

-Landscape and Public Realm
+Landscape & Public Realm

-History and Culture
+History & Culture

-- Creative Storytelling: Residents support more creative storytelling and cultural experiences, including paths connecting cultural sites such as Century II, the Keeper of the Plains and the Wichita-Sedgwick County Historical Museum.
-Wichitans also expressed interest in building a new performing arts center to bring more cultural programming to the heart of downtown.
+• Wichitans also expressed their interest in building a new performing arts center to bring more cultural programming to the heart of downtown.